We've independently reviewed this article to make sure it's as accurate as we can make it.

 #6 A Problem with the Electrical Supply

-If you’re unable to unplug the appliance, the plug and socket may have fused together.
-If this is the case, the electrical supply to the appliance needs to be shut off immediately.
-You should then use some force to attempt to get them apart.
-If necessary, contact an electrician.
+If you cannot unplug your microwave, the plug and socket are likely fused.
+In such cases, the electrical supply to the microwave needs to be shut off, and you’ll need to use some force to attempt to get them apart.

 I recommend calling a certified electrician to solve any electrical supply issues.

 That about covers it!
 Hopefully, now you’ll be able to stop your microwave from tripping the circuit breaker.

 Remember to check the door switches, turntable motor, door, and electrical supply.
 It’s also important to avoid overloading the circuit breaker.

 Thank you so much for reading!
 If you found this article helpful, please check out our other free guides.